 - Books for staff and students who are not online learners should be collected from the library.

-- Online Learners based in the UK can have inter-library loan books posted to their address via recorded delivery, at a cost of £5 per item.
-You will also be responsible for the return postage costs.
+- Online Learners based in the UK can have inter-library loan books posted to their address via recorded delivery.
+As with our regular postal loan system, you will be responsible for the return postage costs.

 - Scans of journal articles and single chapters from books will be emailed to your RGU email address.